SIMITGROUP/openapigenerator/README.md

 # Todo
-1. basic and bearer jwt authorization
+1. add in missing basic and bearer jwt authorization
-2. keep logs
+2. prepare log system
-3. unit test
+3. auto generate unit test

-# Not compatible with
+# Rules while using this project
-1. oneOf, anyOf, allOf, not
+1. Not support  ***oneOf, anyOf, allOf, not ***
 2. security scheme for apikey, oauth2,openid

-# Tips
+3. every property in component/schema shall define type, and example
-1. Prepare all schemas sample, and connect to your path
+4. every api request require to define
-2. Define operationID on every path
+    a. with response http status ***200*** and
-3. Define response for http '200' for every http request, and ref to schema
+            - require content type ***application/json***
-4. Define sample request bodies and response
+            - $ref link to suitable schema
-5. Define your interfaces connect to Model_xxx, and connect ***handles.go*** methods to mdel's method.
-It can keep your code cleaner.
+    b. ***operationID*** is require to auto generate handle